appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/README.md

         </div><hr/>
         <div class="containerDescription">

 * Extend the capabilities of your application by building complex business logic.
-* Built-in JavaScript utility libraries like `lodash`, `moment`, `XML parser` and more.
-* Use the libraries to work with data within `{{ }}` bindings or within JSObjects.
 For more information, see
 <a href="/core-concepts/writing-code/ext-libraries">
         <strong >External Libraries </strong></a>